leosac/access-control/src/modules/rpleth/Rpleth.md

 This page is about Rpleth from an end-user point of view. \n It describes how to configure the Rpleth module for Leosac.

-This module is for internal use at Islog, it's unlikely you will ever need it.
+This module is for internal use, it's unlikely you will ever need it.

 Configuration Options {#mod_rpleth_user_config}
 ===============================================